Citi is an advertising partner.

 Pros of a balance transfer

-- Pay off debt faster: During your card’s introductory offer period, every dollar you pay goes toward your debt.
+- Pay off debt faster.
+During your card’s introductory offer period, every dollar you pay goes toward your debt.
 This means you can stop wasting money on interest and pay off your debt at a much faster pace.

 Cons of a balance transfer

-- Balance transfer fees: Balance transfer credit cards typically charge upfront fees that equal 3 percent or 5 percent of the debt you’re transferring.
+- Balance transfer fees.
+Balance transfer credit cards typically charge upfront fees that equal 3 percent or 5 percent of the debt you’re transferring.
 These balance transfer fees can add up quickly if you transfer balances over and over, and they eat away at your interest savings.

 How to tell if a balance transfer is right for you

-Is it good to transfer credit card balances?
-That’s a question only you can answer.
-Generally speaking, balance transfers work best if you can meet the following criteria:
+Generally, balance transfers work best if you can meet the following criteria:

 - You have very good or excellent credit